 If you’re a person who believes more in religion, you’ll be glad to know that’s much written on the topic of anger.

-Anger leads to clouding of judgment, which results in bewilderment of the memory.
-When the memory is bewildered, the intellect gets destroyed; and when the intellect is destroyed, one is ruined.Bhagavad Gita 2:63
+Anger leads to obscuring of judgment, which results in puzzlement of the memory.
+When the memory is puzzled, the intellect gets destroyed; and when the intellect is destroyed, one is ruined.Bhagavad Gita 2:63

 Keep your temper under control; it’s foolish to harbor a grudge.Ecclesiastes 7:9